JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/nlts.md

 ![](broomhead_king.png)

 we have used the same system as in the [delay coordinates reconstruction](/definition/reconstruction) example, and picked the optimal delay time of `τ = 30` (for same `dt = 0.05`).
-Regardless, the vanilla delay coordinates fail is much worse than the Broomhead-King coordinates.
+Regardless, the vanilla delay coordinates is much worse than the Broomhead-King coordinates.